justinanastos/eslint-plugin-justinanastos/docs/rules/import-destructuring-spacing.md

 This rule has an object option:

-- `collapse: true` (default) enforces specifiers are not split by line breaks if they are less than `minProperties` specifiers.
+- `collapse: true` (default) enforces specifiers are not split by line breaks if they are less than `maxProperties` specifiers.

-- `minProperties`
+- `maxProperties`

     If there more than or equal to this many specifiers, then they must be broken up.